NIEM/NIEM.github.io/reference/specifications/conformance-targets/index.md

 ---
   title: NIEM Conformance Targets Attribute Specification
   short: Conformance Targets Attribute
   icon: fa-book
+  classID: CTAS
   description: The Conformance Targets Attribute Specification (CTAS) defines how NIEM XML documents classify what kind of artifact they are through the use of a conformance targets attribute.
 ---

 The **[NIEM Conformance Targets Attribute Specification (CTAS)]({{site.data.links.ctas}})** defines how NIEM XML documents classify what kind of artifact they are.
 This is not always obvious by inspection, so making this information explicit is important; it also supports automated conformance validation by NIEM tools.

+- TOC
+{:toc}

 {:.note}
 > Conformance targets exist in NIEM XML, starting with NDR 3.0 and the 3.0 release.
 They do not currently have a counterpart in NIEM JSON.